-If you would like to become an official member of New Mercy Palisades Church, join us at our next membership class on February 7th after service.
-Class will meet at nmpc.live/zoom.
+If you would like to become an official member of New Mercy Palisades Church, join us at our next membership class on September 26th after service.
+Class will meet on-site and remotely at nmpc.live/zoom.
 Registration is required.

 Family Groups — our version of small groups — is the best way to get plugged into community here at New Mercy.
 Join one, and let’s do life together!

 These are the current groups we are offering.
 If you are interested in a group you can click the group and fill out the form on the page or email the leader(s) of the group directly.
 They will then send you more information about their group (e.g., location address, exact meeting days).